2DegreesInvesting/ds.pins/README.md

 ## Syllabus

-### Using pins from Dropbox
+### Share data as pins with Dropbox

-This meetup covers how to use pins from Dropbox.
+This meetup covers how to share data as pins with Dropbox.

 Objectives: